kimjoar/writings/backbone-mixins.md

    Backbone.View.extend(properties, [classProperties])
    ```

-   So, in order to create our wanted API we can add `mixin` as a class
+   So, in order to create our desired API we can add `mixin` as a class
    property on our `BaseView`, for example:

    ```javascript